Cleveland Clinic logo

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-People typically discover they have MRKH syndrome during their teen years when they never have a menstrual period.
-This is because they don’t have a fully formed uterus and vagina.
-Other times, sexual intercourse is painful or impossible due to your vaginal canal being short and narrow.
+You typically discover you have MRKH syndrome during your teen years when you don’t get your period.
+Sometimes, sex is painful or impossible due to your vaginal canal being short and narrow.

-Having an underdeveloped or missing uterus and vagina makes carrying a pregnancy impossible without medical help.
-However, if you have functioning ovaries and produce eggs, options like IVF (in vitro fertilization) and surrogacy may be an option.
-Talk to your healthcare providers about your desire for children so they can work with you on your options.
+MRKH syndrome makes carrying a pregnancy impossible without medical help.
+But if you have working ovaries that make eggs, IVF and surrogacy may be an option.
+Talk to your healthcare providers about your desire for children so they can work with you.

 MRKH syndrome is also called: